mmu-webdesign/IWD-web-term2/rwd-week-2.md

 ## Colour accessibility

 You must ensure that you maintain a good contrast between background and foreground colours.
-You can use a variety of contrast checking tools to ensure that the colours your choose conform to the WCAG (Web Content Accessibility Guidelines) standards.
+You can use a variety of contrast checking tools to ensure that the colours your choose conform to the WCAG (Web Content Accessibility Guidelines) standards and provide sufficient contrast.
+Read [MDN's article on Colour Contrast](https://developer.mozilla.org/en-US/docs/Web/Accessibility/Understanding_WCAG/Perceivable/Color_contrast).

 - [WebAIM Colour Contrast Checker](https://webaim.org/resources/contrastchecker/)
 - [WebAIM Link Contrast Checker](https://webaim.org/resources/linkcontrastchecker/)
 - Lea Verou's [Contrast Ratio checker](https://contrast-ratio.com/).

 > BBC Gel (Global experience language) has a video that is worth watching as it explains how the accessibility of products we design and develop affect disabled peoples lives in a variety of ways.
 [Video - It's our passion, joy, and responsibility to build a great BBC for everyone](https://www.bbc.co.uk/gel/articles/bbc-for-everyone).